gaia-platform/gaia-docs/articles/getting-started-with-gaia.md

 Before you begin, make sure that you have the following prerequisites:

 - Ubuntu Linux 20.04
-- A machine that supports the x64 or the arm64 architecture.
+- An environment that supports the x64 or the arm64 architecture.
+This can be:
+  - A physical machine
+  - A virtual machine
+  - A subsystem such as Windows Subsystem for Linux
 - The [clang](http://clang.org/) compiler version 8 or higher.
 - [CMake](https://cmake.org/) is the officially supported method for building Gaia applications.
 In addition, the Gaia SDK uses CMake to automate code generation from DDL and ruleset files.